HenriChap/BiogenetikaChallenge/README.md

 python app.py youremail@mail.com ID1 ID2 ...
 ```
 Remember to use your email signed to Entrez and use up to 10 IDs each time.
 The shortest FASTA ID will be provided.

+Attention: if more than one ID have the shortest sequence size, only the first will be output